rainlab/location-plugin/README.md

 ### Google API key requirement

-As of June 22, 2016 the Google Maps service requires an API key.
+Using the Google Maps service requires an API key.
 You may generate a key from the following link:

 - [Get a Google API key](https://developers.google.com/maps/documentation/javascript/get-api-key)